 We are delighted to announce the shortlists for the 2021 Michael Marks Awards for Poetry Pamphlets

-Winners will be revealed during an online broadcast event on Tuesday December 7th.
+Winners were revealed during an online broadcast event on Tuesday December 7th.
 You can now watch it on our website

 Poetry Award Shortlist

 Holly Singlehurst, The Sea Turned Thick as Honey, The Rialto

 Matthew Hollis, Leaves, Hazel Press

 Gboyega Odubanjo, Aunty Uncle Poems, The Poetry Business